The New York Times theater reviewers, especially chief critic Ben Brantley , have a great deal of influence over Broadway Ticket Sales

 When New Yorkers say, "Oh, I heard the reviews for that show were terrible!" what they really mean is "The New York Times panned it."
 A Broadway show can get nearly unanimous raves from the New York Post, the NY Daily News, USA Today, and a number of other major outlets, but if the Times critic doesn't like it, then box office business is liable to suffer.

-The Times Influences Locals, But Not Tourists
+New York Times Influences Locals, But Not Tourists

 However, the New York Times's influence is mostly on regular or semi-regular theatergoers who live in New York City and the tri-state area (NYC, Connecticut, and Jersey), people who read the Times like sacred scripture and have a surprising amount of faith in The Gray Lady's theater critics.
 Tourists tend to be blissfully unaware of what the New York Times critic thinks of a given play or musical, so they just go to whatever has good word of mouth, a recognizable title, or what an unlimited advertising budget has convinced them might be worth a look (see: Disney).